CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv4-unreachability prefix-limits maximum </h>

-Configures the maximum number of unreachability IPv4 prefixes that can be received from the peer.
+Configures the maximum number of BGP unreachability SAFI IPv4 prefixes that can be received from the peer.
 This is CRITICAL for security to prevent state exhaustion.

 ### Command Syntax